2i2c-org/2i2c-org.github.io/content/blog/2025/jetstream2-persistent-hub/index.md

 For our use-case, one of the most relevant OpenStack sub-project is Magnum.
 Magnum offers container orchestration engines for deploying and managing containers, like Kubernetes, but not limited to it.

 Initially, Kubernetes support was provided through a project called [HEAT](https://wiki.openstack.org/wiki/Heat).
-However that has proven harder to manage, and maintain and was extremely hard to upgrade a cluster.
+However that has proven harder to manage and maintain, and it was extremely hard to upgrade a cluster.
 So, they’ve migrated towards a new driver called [Cluster API magnum driver](https://docs.openstack.org/magnum-capi-helm/latest/user_docs/index.html), which offers a more native k8s integration.

 ### Cluster API and CAPI helm driver
 CAPI itself is k8s project that allows declaring k8s clusters in an easy way.

 The helm driver on the other hand is what acts like a bridge between OpenStack’s Magnum and Kubernetes’ Cluster API (CAPI).
-It’s main goal is to to manage the lifecycle (create, scale, upgrade, destroy) of Kubernetes-conformant clusters using a declarative API.
+Its main goal is to to manage the lifecycle (create, scale, upgrade, destroy) of Kubernetes-conformant clusters using a declarative API.

 In order to do this, Cluster API provides an API for being able to manage the various components of a Kubernetes cluster.
 This conceptually looks like a Kubernetes cluster managing other Kubernetes clusters; the former, named the ‘CAPI management cluster’, is the one providing the API for managing the latter workload clusters.